General Championship Rules for 2022

 Any show or competitor in breach of the rules set out below will be disqualified from participating or competing in these Championships.

-These General Rules and those relating to individual championships (where applicable) should be published in the show schedule and catalogue of the partipating shows and must be strictley observed.
+These General Rules and those relating to individual championships (where applicable) should be published in the show schedule and catalogue of the participating shows and must be strictly observed.

 Qualifying Rounds: (Qualifiers)